YuvalTzoor/CyberSight/README.md

 2. **Run Project:**
    After the build completes, wait for the ZSH terminal to display 'Done.
 Press any key to close the terminal.'
    <img src="https://i.ibb.co/3ywxZMN/build-done.jpg" width="750" alt="Showlog bottom in VS Code"/>

-    Then, navigate to the top bar in VS Code and click on 'Run Task' and select: 'Run Server, Client, and Flask'.
+   Then, press `F1` or `Ctrl+Shift+P` again to open the VS Code command palette, and select 'Tasks: Run Task'.
+Next, choose the following option: 'Run Server, Client, and Flask'
    - Alternatively, the following commands can be run: `pnpm -F server dev`, `pnpm -F client dev`, and `cd python_apps/image_detect_flask/ && flask --app main run`.

 4. **Open the Web Application:**